mxcube/mxcubecore/docs/source/dev/lims_integration.md

 ### Proposal-based login

 When proposal-based login is used, the user authenticates with the proposal credentials.
-Only one proposal can be logged in at the time; however, a proposal can be logged-in any number of times, with only one instance active at the time.
+Only one proposal can be active at the time; however, a proposal can be logged-in any number of times (with only one instance active at the time).

 ## Internal data model